thoughtspot/thoughtspot.github.io/_release/notes.md

 - After upgrade to 5.3.2 CU2, users cannot access a ThoughtSpot instance previously accessed through SSO.
 - Users cannot sign in to a ThoughtSpot instance through SSO.
 - Changes made to a schema through TQL are not reflected when viewed in the ThoughtSpot UI.

+{: id="532-cu2-fixed"}
+## 5.3.2 CU2 Fixed Issues

+The following issues are fixed in the 5.3.2 CU2 release:

+- Visualizations that worked in the past, display an error message.

+{: id="532-cu1-fixed"}
+## 5.3.2 CU1 Fixed Issues

+The following issues are fixed in the 5.3.2 CU1 release:

+- Rows that don't exist in TQL appear when filtering in the ThoughtSpot UI.

 {: id="532-fixed"}
 ## 5.3.2 Fixed Issues